GoodGameRuler/unitrack_v3/README.md

 	- Miscellaneous: `name`
 		- For example `documentation` for changing the README, or adding another markdown

-_patch: a non API breaking change to the codebase - anyone that uses your code will not need to be concered with the changes you pushed._
+_patch: a non API breaking change to the codebase - anyone that uses your code will not need to be concerned with the changes you pushed._
 _minor: a minor API change to the codebase - anyone that uses your code will need to slightly modify implementation of their code._
 _major: a major API change to the codebase - generally breaks code, wherever used, and will need significant modification._